zyxia/MathParser/README.md

 # MathParser
-This Library can parse a string to a Fucntion object in c#
+This Library can parse a string to a Function object in c#

 for example:
 ```